pgurnig/git-db-reset-hard/README.md

 Object hash: e845566c06f9bf557d35e8292c37cf05d97a9769 - Type: blob
 ```

-This may be somewhat surprising given warnings often associated with the "hard" flavor of `git reset`.
-The database preserves `example.txt` and its associated commit and tree objects, even though the *Working Tree* and `index` reflect only `README.md`.
-This illustrates that `git reset` modifies the *Working Tree* and `index`, but leaves much of the *Object Database* intact.
+This may seem surprising, given the warnings often associated with the hard flavor of `git reset`.
+However, the database retains `example.txt` along with its associated commit and tree objects, even though the *Working Tree* and `index` now reflect only `README.md`.
+This demonstrates that `git reset` updates the *Working Tree* and `index` but leaves much of the *Object Database* unchanged.

 #### Index Comparison
-Now that we've inspected both the *Object Database*, let's consider the *Staging Area* or `index`.
+Now that we’ve inspected the *Object Database*, let’s turn our attention to the *Staging Area* or `index`.

-Comparing the `index` file after the reset reveals it has reverted to the state of `git commit -m "Initial commit"`.
-We can use `git ls-files --stage` to inspect the contents of the `index` - this will detail a number of properties for us including permissions, that hash and the path.
-The following differences highlight this:
+Comparing the `index` file after the reset shows that it has been restored to the state of `git commit -m "Initial commit"`.
+We can use `git ls-files --stage` to examine its contents, revealing details such as permissions, the hash, and the path.
+The following differences illustrate this:

-`git ls-files --stage` after the second staging.<br/>
+git ls-files --stage output after the second staging.<br/>
 <img src="images/git-ls-files-stage-add-example.png" alt="git ls-files --stage" width="80%"><br/>

 `git ls-files --stage` after the reset.<br/>
 <img src="images/git-ls-files-stage-git-reset-hard.png" alt="git ls-files --stage" width="80%">

 #### The Working Tree
-With the *Object Database* and *Staging Area* accounted for, let's review the *Working Tree*.
+With the *Object Database* and *Staging Area* accounted for, let's examine the *Working Tree*.

 Running `ls` on the *Working Tree* illustrates the changes to the file system itself:<br/>
 <img src="images/ls-current-state-reset-v-past-state-commit-2.png" alt="current state v past state" width="80%">

-This accounts for the three areas we've been focusing on: the *Working Tree*, *Staging Area* (`index`), and the *Object Database*.
+This summarizes the three areas we've focused on: the *Working Tree*, *Staging Area* (`index`), and *Object Database*.

-Let's look at some additional items the *Object Database*.
+Let's examine some additional items the *Object Database*.

 #### Additional Observations
-We saw in the *Object Database* comparison above that a number of other items changed:
+In the *Object Database* comparison above, we observed several additional changes:
 - `logs/refs/heads/main`
 - `logs/HEAD`
 - `refs/heads/main`
 - `index`
 - `ORIG_HEAD`

-We've discussed `index`.
-Let's look at the others.
+We've already discussed `index`.
+Let's examine the others.

 ##### Commit History `logs/refs/heads/main`
-Viewing the file, `logs/refs/heads/main`, shows the progression of the commits as:
+Viewing the file, `logs/refs/heads/main`, reveals the progression of commits:
 - No commit (000000) → Initial commit (2ef4d4)
 - Initial commit (2ef4d4) → Second commit (a0f251)
 - Second commit (a0f251) → Reset back to Initial commit (2ef4d4)

-This confirms the reset moved `HEAD` back to the initial commit while preserving our second commit.
+This confirms that the reset moved `HEAD` back to the initial commit while preserving our second commit in the *Object Database*.

 <img src="images/git-initial-commit-v-git-reset-main-graph.png" alt="initial commit to reset main graph">

-We have a few more items.
+There are a few remaining items worth examination.

 ##### Untracked Files
-> The file `COMMIT_EDITMSG` remains unchanged because it is not tracked by Git and thus unaffected by the reset.
+> The file `COMMIT_EDITMSG` remains unchanged; it is not tracked by Git and thus unaffected by the reset.

 ##### ORIG_HEAD
 > The file `ORIG_HEAD` stores the commit hash (`a0f251`) of the pre-reset state, allowing easy reference to the previous `HEAD` position.
 We could use this with `git reset --hard ORIG_HEAD`.